farmera/sare_grant/spectral_indices.md

 Sugarcane growth was monitored in our study in terms of the vegetation indices listed above (NDVI, GNDVI, NDRE, and the CIR composite) at days 6, 21, 36, 100, 147, and 208 following nitrogen treatment.
-These times correspond to the shaded portions of __Figure 3__, i.e. they occurred during the tillering, grand growth and maturation phases of the season.
+These times correspond to the shaded portions of __Figure 3__, i.e. they occur during the tillering, grand growth and maturation phases of the season.

 Sugarcane is a perennial crop which grows to 3-5 meters in height with a very high rate of photosynthesis (~150-200% above other species).
 It progresses through tillering to the period of grand growth where it exhibits its most rapid phase of development and rates of photosynthesis.